MHC-Datathon/Code-Blooded/README.md

 ## 📢 Team

 Team Code-Blooded – Maruf Azad, Aabid Dewan, Farjan Halim, and Nahin Khan in the MTA Datathon 2025.
-Built with ❤️ using Python, Next.js, and far too many cups of coffee ☕.

 ## 📜 License